Skip to main content

 Button that has a gear icon

-4. Click on the left text box to name your custom metric.
+5. Click the Equation box to begin building your custom metric’s equation.

-7. By default, a count metric will automatically be added to your equation.
-If you wish to use a metric besides count, click on Count to bring up the metric editing menu.
+7. By default, a count metric will be added to your equation.
+If you wish to use a metric besides count, click on Count to bring up the metric editing menu.customizing the metric

-8. In the metric editing menu, click on the Metric dropdown box to choose a different metric.
+8. Click on the Metric dropdown box to choose a different metric.

 Attention: Do not select Subset Ratio from the Metric dropdown when you create a Custom Metric.
 Instead, see the linked section in order to add a Subset Ratio Metric.

-9. If a metric is chosen that requires an additional field, be sure to choose the correct field that you want to be calculated in your new custom metric.
+9. If a metric requires an additional field from your dataset, be sure to choose the correct Field that you want used in your custom metric.

 Qtip: If you see a red triangle with a “!” inside of it, this means that the equation is currently invalid.
-Check to make sure you do not have unnecessary mathematical symbols or two metrics next to each other that are not separated by a mathematical symbol.
+Check to make sure you do not have unnecessary mathematical functions or two metrics next to each other that are not separated by mathematical functions.
 Both of these instances could cause the equation to be invalid.

 Adding a Custom Metric to a Widget